-The only difference in these two identical cases is the fact that one developer had an active Public Report, and one did not.
-With the possibility of wide sweeping rent control on the table this November, developers cannot go wrong in choosing to obtain a Public Report.
+The only difference in these two nearly identical cases is the fact that one developer had an active Public Report and one did not.
+With the possibility of wide-sweeping rent control on the table this November, developers cannot go wrong in choosing to obtain a Public Report.

-Currently, our office processes dozens and dozens of public reports every year for what we call, “Shelf-condos” which are condominium developments that you get a public report for and then ‘put it on a shelf’ and continue to rent the units.
+Currently, our office processes dozens and dozens of public reports every year for what we call “shelf-condos,” which are condominium developments for which you get a Public Report and then ‘put it on a shelf’ and continue to rent the units.

 No one knows what will happen in November, and we’re not attorneys, but if you want a Public Report, we can get you one before the vote in November!